What Are Criminal Appeals?

 However, it is essential to note that not all appeals are successful.
 If the appellate court upholds the trial court's decision, the convicted individual may be left with the same penalties as before.

-Process of Filing a Criminal Appeal
+What Is the Process of Filing a Criminal Appeal in Bradenton, FL?

 Here is a brief overview of the steps involved in filing a criminal appeal in Bradenton, FL: